blueohsix/EventTrackerProject/README.md

 *Cell Site Log*

-[Hosted live on AWS ](http://3.13.155.249:8080/EventTracker/api/sites) (Get all sites api) Week 12 Weekend HW
+[Hosted live on AWS ](http://caseyasher.info/apps/EventTracker/api/sites) (Get all sites api) Week 12 Weekend HW

-[Hosted live on AWS ](http://3.13.155.249:8080/EventTracker/) (JavaScript front-end) Week 13 Weekend HW
+[Hosted live on AWS ](http://caseyasher.info/apps/EventTracker/) (Angular front-end) Week 13 Weekend HW

 ### Overview
-This simple REST API is the foundational backend for a Cell Site Log implementing JavaScript for a frontend.
+This simple REST API is the foundational backend for a Cell Site Log implementing Angular for a frontend.

 Feel free to play around with the routes below.